Skip to main content

 ParameterDescription

-input_typesA list of strings or Arrow data types that specify the input data types.
+input_typesA list of strings specifying the input data types (e.g., ["INT", "VARCHAR"]).

-nameAn optional string specifying the function name.
-If not provided, the original name will be used.
+name(Optional) Custom name for the function.
+If not provided, the original function name is used.

-io_threadsNumber of I/O threads used per data chunk for I/O bound functions.
+io_threadsNumber of I/O threads used per data chunk for I/O-bound functions.

-skip_nullA boolean value specifying whether to skip NULL values.
-If set to True, NULL values will not be passed to the function, and the corresponding return value is set to NULL.
+skip_nullIf set to True, NULL values are not passed to the function, and the corresponding return value is set to NULL.
 Default is False.

 Databend TypePython Type